scgilardi/slingshot/README.md

         :message      the message, from the optional argument to throw+;
         :cause        the cause, captured by throw+, see below;
         :stack-trace  the stack trace, captured by throw+;
-        :throwable    the outermost Throwable wrapper of the caught object, see below;
         :environment  a map from names to values for locals visible at the throw+ site.
+        :wrapper      the Throwable wrapper that carried the object :throwable    the outermost Throwable whose cause chain contains the wrapper, see below;

-  To throw a non-`Throwable` object, `throw+` wraps it in a `Throwable` context wrapper.
-That wrapper may in turn end up wrapped by other exceptions (e.g., instances of `RuntimeException` or `java.util.concurrent.ExecutionException`). `try+` sees through all such wrappers to find the thrown object.
-If needed, the outermost wrapper is available within a catch clause a via the `:throwable` key in `&throw-context`.
-Any nested wrappers are accessible via its cause chain.
+  To throw a non-`Throwable` object, `throw+` wraps it in a `Throwable` wrapper.
+The wrapper is available via the `:wrapper` key in `&throw-context`.

+  Between being thrown and caught, the wrapper may be wrapped by other exceptions (e.g., instances of `RuntimeException` or `java.util.concurrent.ExecutionException`). `try+` sees through all such wrappers to find the thrown object.
+The outermost wrapper is available within a catch clause a via the `:throwable` key in `&throw-context`.

   When `throw+` throws a non-`Throwable` object from within a `try+` catch clause, the outermost wrapper of the caught object being